Books and Resources

 Though the prices are out of date, this book also gives Noyes' advice for collectors of early copper.

 "CQR" is a good guide to the complex pricing structure of large and half cents.
 It also contains Robinson's advice for collectors.
-It is generally updated after major auctions.
-Available from: Jack Robinson, PO Box 430, Centreville, VA 20122.
+Note that the 20th edition is the final edition as CQR is no longer published.
+Previous editions are still available from: Jack Robinson, PO Box 430, Centreville, VA 20122.
 (703) 830-8865.

 A wide variety of supplies useful for early copper collectors is available from: